ilit/dota-2-broodmother-autohotkey-macro/README.md

 Compatible with 1920 x 1080 resolution by default.
 Find your resolution in code and uncomment corresponding lines.

+If there is no your resolution code sample in file make your own lines by writing X and Y coordinates of your creep lists upper left corner.
+Check out ListCorner.jpg to find out where is it.

 Configured to "g" key by default.
 Change in script to whatever you want.
 Mouse clicks, Ctrl, Alt, Shift combinations are also possible.
 See http://ahkscript.org/docs/Hotkeys.htm for manual.

 Write me xd[[at))modxvm.com